 Lancashire Care Association

-This mix is reflected in the Board make-up and is an important principle for the association.
-LCA recognises a leadership role as well as representation and we seek to ensure we have the right range and depth of expertise on the Board.
+This mix is reflected in the Board make-up.
+LCA has a leadership role as well as representation and we seek to ensure we have the right range and depth of expertise on the Board.

 We work with a range of suppliers to help providers meet the demands of the pressurised world they work in.
 We are also offer the services of free initial legal advice from David Collins, solicitors.
 Please contact the office should you want to discuss this (01772 455574).

 The challenges facing the health and social care sector are better faced with LCA.